Aikido vs ThreatQ

 Does it have a free plan?

-Yes, Aikido has a free plan available.
+Yes, Aikido provides a free plan with basic features suitable for small teams.

 What integrations does it support?